ExistensialReset/flowmosr/AI-fundamentals/SYMBIOTIC_INTELLIGENCE.md

 ## 1. DEFINITION — INFRASTRUCTURE THAT HAS ARRIVED

-Within M‑OS‑R, Artificial Intelligence is defined as infrastructure, not an agent.
+Within M-OS-R, Artificial Intelligence is defined as infrastructure, not an agent.

 It is not a subject